mcraig-ibme/visdex/README.md

 https://scikit-learn.org/stable/modules/clustering.html#hierarchical-clustering.

 ### Manhattan Plot
-Displays a manhattan plot of all (TODO: fix this to only allow all) variables.
+Displays a Manhattan plot of all variables.

 Use the `pvalue` input (TODO: label this) to select the appropriate p-value threshold.
 The black horizontal line illustrates the